Shaf2665/AETHER_PANEL/DOCKER.md

-# Docker Setup Guide for Aether Panel
+# Docker Setup Guide for Aether Dashboard

-This guide explains how to build and run Aether Panel using Docker in a single container setup.
+This guide explains how to build and run Aether Dashboard using Docker in a single container setup.

 ## Prerequisites